Perfect Biltong Recipe—South African Beef Jerky

 Because my neighbours are from SA I got a chance to taste biltong.
 After that their family brought me an orginal biltong box from SA.
 Followed the recipe exactly as described here and got some decent results.
 Also another neighbour of us is experimenting and we would suggest the following changes; more salt can be used.
 And also we added some “chipotle”, basically smoked and dried Jalapeños.
 But to start with, the recipe is excellent.
 My SA friend were quite impressed with my first batch.

-Last edited 10 months ago by Marcel
+Last edited 1 year ago by Marcel

 Philip